jjneely/carolinarscm.org/content/register.md

 The 25th annual Royal School of Church Music Carolina Course for girls and adults will be held July 11 - 17, 2022 on the campus of Duke University.
 The course Music Director will be Dr. Robert Poovey, Director of Music at St.
-Paul's Episcopal Church, Rochester, NY  The Course welcomes Mr. Stephen Gourley, Director of Music at The Village Chapel, Pinehurst, NC, as our organist.
+Paul's Episcopal Church, Rochester, NY.
+The Course welcomes Mr. Stephen Gourley, Director of Music at The Village Chapel, Pinehurst, NC, as our organist.